What Is the Difference Between a Survival Action and Wrongful Death Claim?

 What Is a Wrongful Death Claim?

 A wrongful death claim is filed to pursue compensation for damages incurred by surviving loved ones of the deceased.
 In some states, only the personal representative of the deceased’s estate can bring a wrongful death claim.
-If no representative is identified in the estate documents, the court will appoint one.
+The court will appoint a representative if there is none specified in the estate document.
 Compensation obtained through a wrongful death claim is distributed to beneficiaries pursuant to the state’s laws of intestate succession.

 The types of damages available in a wrongful death claim vary by state but may include: